azvaliev/helix-conf/README.md

 1. Clone this into your `~/.config/helix` folder.
 1. `hx --grammar fetch` + `hx --grammar build` to get all the nice autocomplete stuff
 1. For the file manager, see below for the `lf-pick` setup
+1. Check `hx --health` to make sure you have the LSP's you need installed
 1. Profit?!!

 ## `lf-pick` helix file manager